- This event has passed.

 Adirondack Center for Writing – 15 Broadway, Saranac Lake

-Three electrifying performances by award-winning poets, Jon Sands, Roya Marsh, and José Olivarez at ACW (15 Broadway, Saranac Lake, NY).
+Four electrifying performances by award-winning poets, Jon Sands, Roya Marsh, José Olivarez, and Noah Arhm Choi at ACW (15 Broadway, Saranac Lake, NY).
 Books will be for sale, and a book-signing will follow the performances.

 Marsh, Olivarez, and Sands will be teaching at the High School Writing Retreat at Paul Smiths College on Thursday and Friday (Nov 2 + 3).
 While they’re here, we wanted to give the public the opportunity to meet them, hear them read, and support their work.